TaigaYamamoto516/ST4288_Honours_Project_Taiga_Yamamoto/README.md

 ## Calculation of FID and Inception Score

-You can use a package "pytorch-gan-metrics" for the calculation of FID and Inception Score.
+You can use the package "pytorch-gan-metrics" to calculate the FID and Inception Score.
 Please refer to [the Github page](https://github.com/w86763777/pytorch-gan-metrics).

 Also, you can a file "Calculation_FID_IS.ipynb" to calculate the scores.

 ```
-The files of training data for each datasets required for the calculation of the evaluation scores are in the folder below:
+The files of training data for each dataset required for the calculation of the evaluation scores are in the folder below:
     - ./Generarted_png/
 ```